mazdak/container/Plugins/container-compose/README.md

 ## Commands

 - `compose up`:
    - Builds images as needed, honoring `build:` and `image:`.
    - Prints service image tags and DNS names.
    - `--remove-orphans`: removes containers from the same project that are no longer defined (prefers labels; falls back to name prefix).
+   - `--rm`: automatically removes containers when they exit.
 - `compose down`:
   - Stops and removes containers for the project, prints a summary of removed containers and volumes.
   - `--remove-orphans`: also removes any extra containers matching the project.